alonsonina95/OOP-Concepts/OOP concepts.md

 # Notes of OOP concepts vs Procedural Programming
 ## Structured programming
-- First: identify which algorithm to manipulate data
 - Why?
 Small problems are easily resolved with a procedural implementation (straight down, line by line)
 - Why not?
 Because it scales very poorly
 - As the program grows in size, its complexity increases